rancher/rancher-docs/versioned_docs/version-2.5/explanations/integrations-in-rancher/logging/migrate-to-rancher-v2.5+-logging.md

 ---
 title: Migrating to Rancher v2.5 Logging
-weight: 2
-aliases:
-  - /rancher/v2.5/en/logging/v2.5/migrating
-  - /rancher/v2.x/en/logging/v2.5/migrating/
 ---

 Starting in v2.5, the logging feature available within Rancher has been completely overhauled.
 The [logging operator](https://github.com/banzaicloud/logging-operator) from Banzai Cloud has been adopted; Rancher configures this tooling for use when deploying logging.

 Among the many features and changes in the new logging functionality is the removal of project-specific logging configurations.
 Instead, one now configures logging at the namespace level.
 Cluster-level logging remains available, but configuration options differ.

 > Note: The pre-v2.5 user interface is now referred to as the _Cluster Manager_.
 The v2.5+ dashboard is referred to as the _Cluster Explorer_.